Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Preparing Lemmas and Propositions

 can never be linearly independent.
 Similarly, if there is some $N \in \bN$ such that for any even $j > N$ we have $c_j = 0$.
 Then $\sigma$ is the sum of a polynomial and an odd function.
 Let $\tilde{\sigma}: \bR \to \bR$ be defined by $\tilde{\sigma}(x) = \sigma(x) + \sigma(-x)$, so $\tilde{\sigma}$ is a polynomial.
 Thus, for sufficiently large $r$ the functions

-can never be linearly independent. \\ \end{proof} \begin{remark} In fact, the proof of Proposition \ref{independent activation} shows that if $\sigma$ is analytic and not a polynomial, $\sigma(w_1\cdot x), ..., \sigma(w_r\cdot x)$ are linearly independent for any $r \in \bN$, whenever the distinct $w_1, ..., w_r \in \bR^d$ satisfy $w_k + w_j \neq 0$ for all $1 \leq k,j \leq r$.
-Similarly, Corollary \ref{Cor Separating sample I} and Corollary \ref{Cor separating sample II} hold under this requirement.
+can never be linearly independent. \end{proof} \begin{remark} In fact, the proof of Corollary \ref{independent activation} shows that if $\sigma$ is analytic and not a polynomial, $\sigma(w_1\cdot x), ..., \sigma(w_r\cdot x)$ are linearly independent for any $r \in \bN$, whenever the distinct $w_1, ..., w_r \in \bR^d$ satisfy $w_k + w_j \neq 0$ for all $1 \leq k,j \leq r$.
+Similarly, Corollary \ref{Cor separating sample II} hold under similar requirements.
 In particular, these results hold for $\sigma(x) = \frac{1}{1+e^{-x}}$, $\sigma(x) = \tanh(x)$ or $\sigma(x) = \log(1 + e^{-x})$.
 Interestingly, we also observe that current analysis of loss landscapes of neural network focus on polynomial and non-polynomial activations separately.
-For example, Venturi \cite{LVenturi} has shown that for sufficiently wide one-hidden-layer neural network with polynomial activation, the corresponding loss landscape has no spurious valley, while in [B. Simsek, 5] the analysis of critical points are valid only for neural networks with certain non-polynomial activations. \end{remark}
+For example, Venturi \cite{LVenturi} has shown that for sufficiently wide one-hidden-layer neural network with polynomial activation, the corresponding loss landscape has no spurious valley, while in \cite{BSimsek} the analysis of critical points are valid only for neural networks with certain non-polynomial activations. \end{remark}

 Corollary \ref{independent activation} proves the (linear) neuron independence of analytic neurons, which is the main object we concern in this paper.
 For completeness, we also present a version of neuron independence result without requiring the neurons to be analytic.
 Instead, it considers other important properties of an activation function, which we hope could be of its own interest.
 More precisely, we make the following assumption.